elosha/dx5nt4-axp/README.md

 # Unofficial DirectX 5 for Windows NT 4 (AXP)
-This is DirectX 5.0 for Windows NT 4.0 on **DEC Alpha architecture computers**.
+This is DirectX 5.0 for Windows NT 4 on **DEC Alpha architecture computers**.

+The goal is to run old DirectX-based software (i.e. games designed for Windows 95) in conjunction with the usual x86 translation layer.

 <img src="axp.png" alt="AXP Logo" width="128"/>

 ## Prerequisites
 - Windows NT 4.0 Service Pack 3 or higher
-- wx86 or FX!32 (in order to actually run x86 games and use the control panel applet)
+- FX!32 or wx86

 ## Install
 1. Move all the `dll`, `exe` and `cpl` files into your `%systemroot%\system32` directory
+2. Hope that it works with your game – it really depends

 ## References
 - Inspired by *rairii*
-- Files from NT5 beta 1 build 1671
+- Files from NT5 beta 1 (build 1671)

 ## Caution
-This is not for x86/i386 architecture computers.
+This is _not_ for x86/i386 architecture computers.
 It will not work and break your system, look out for good old DX5NT4.ZIP instead.